MIFIDPRU 8 Disclosure

 One of the strategies adopted by the Firm to manage the risk of breach of the Firm’s own funds requirement is to maintain a healthy own funds surplus above the own funds requirement.
 In the event that own funds drops to an amount equal to 110% of the Firm’s own funds threshold requirement, the Firm will immediately notify the Members, as well as the Regulator.
 The Members will consider the necessary steps required to be taken in order to increase the own funds surplus; this may include injecting more own funds into the Firm.

-The below table illustrates the various components of DPI’s own funds requirement:
+The below table illustrates the various components of DPI’s own funds requirement for the current calendar year to December 2024:

 Requirement £'000